DevExpress-Examples/reporting-react-integrate-web-document-viewer/Readme.md

-# How to use the Document Viewer in JavaScript with React Library
+# How to Use the Document Viewer in JavaScript with React Library and Npm Package Manager

 This example consists of two parts: